griptape-ai/griptape/docs/griptape-framework/drivers/vector-store-drivers.md

 The QdrantVectorStoreDriver supports the [Qdrant vector database](https://qdrant.tech/).

-Here is an example of how the driver can be used to query information in a Qdrant VectorDB:
+Here is an example of how the driver can be used to query information in a Qdrant collection:

 ```python
 import os